hackNU/hacknu.github.com/imo-hackathon.md

 - If hackers want the option of receiving remote help during the hackathon, please create an imo account and email hackathon@imo.im with your username.
 You will be added to a group chat which you can IM before and during the event with questions.

-1. You will have 22 hours to build whatever you want as long as you use imo’s api.
+1. You will have 22 hours to build a collaborative app; you must use [imo's API](https://imo.im/developers/).

 2. You may not come in with prior work.